PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say - NewsBreak

 ‘Greenwashing’

-Public relations firms were not linked to the harassment campaign described by Foster in her testimony.
+Public relations firms were not linked to the harassment campaign described by Foster.

-But the firms otherwise overstepped accepted practices to give a false impression that oil and gas operations were less destructive for the climate, Christine Arena, founder of strategy and design firm Generous Ventures and researcher on those practices, called “greenwashing,” told the panel.

 “Most of these ads, they don’t contain blatant lies,” she said.
 “They contain a blend of factual omissions and distortions.”